The Health Effects of Poor Indoor Air Quality

 Poor indoor air can increase symptoms for those dealing with allergies, asthma, and other respiratory problems but anyone can be affected.
 Severity and length of symptoms depend on someone’s sensitivity to air pollutants.
 These symptoms can range from minor to more severe, with short-term or long-term effects.

-Common symptoms of indoor air pollution include coughing, sneezing, dizziness or headaches.
+Common symptoms of poor indoor air quality include coughing, sneezing, dizziness or headaches.
 More severe health effects can include damage to heart, liver, or kidneys.
 Exposure to high levels of some pollutants, like carbon monoxide, can even result in death.

 Air duct cleaning can improve your indoor air quality and reduce health problems by removing the buildup of everyday air pollutants.
-Since air duct cleaning gets rid of pollutants, the air you breathe indoors becomes cleaner and less contaminated.
+Since air duct cleaning removes pollutants, the air you breathe indoors becomes cleaner and less contaminated.
 A dirty HVAC system should be inspected by a reputable, certified air duct cleaning professional.

 NADCA suggests getting your air ducts inspected at least once a year and cleaned as needed.
 This regular maintenance will not only improve your indoor air but also help you avoid costly system repairs down the road.
 By reducing the amount of debris within the ductwork, you can improve the airflow and energy efficiency of your system adding years to the potential lifespan.